MaterializeInc/datagen/README.md

 ]
 ```

-Go to the [end-to-end tutorial](./end-to-end.md) to walk through an example that uses a JSON input schema.
+Go to the [end-to-end ecommerce tutorial](./examples/ecommerce.md) to walk through an example that uses a JSON input schema with relational data.

 ### SQL Schema